mkalam-alami/formula1point5/README.md

 ## Formula 1.5 Infographics generator

 This is an early test to generate infographics for [/r/Formula1Point5/](https://www.reddit.com/r/Formula1Point5/).

-For now only 2018 practice sessions are supported.
-If there is interest this page could someday be made nicer and more powerful, eventually supporting all sorts of infographics.
+If there is interest this page could someday be made more powerful, eventually supporting all sorts of infographics.

 ### For developers